sriram2125/IoT-Motor-Control-System-Epicure-Robotics-Task-/README.md

 # IoT Motor Control System

-This repository contains the complete software solution for the **Robotic Software Engineer Task** at Epicure Robotics.

 The system implements a full communication pipeline where a **Python** script on a computer controls a **Stepper Motor** and **LED** connected to an **STM32** microcontroller, bridged wirelessly via an **ESP32** over **MQTT**.

 ##  Project Overview